 Although the majority of women usually benefit from taking a type of Hormone Replacement Therapy, this is only one part of treatment for the menopause.
 Some women choose not to take HRT or cannot take HRT due to medical reasons and so there are alternative treatments available.
 These will be discussed on an individual basis.

 Bioidentical HRT is a term used for HRT that is not licensed or regulated.
 We do not prescribe this in our clinic.
 We tend to prescribe body identical HRT which is the same molecular structure as the hormones we have in our bodies.
 The oestrogen and progesterone we prescribe are usually available on the NHS.

-Testosterone is an important hormone for women as well as for men.
+Testosterone is an important hormone for many women as well as for men.
 Many women find that using testosterone can improve their libido as well as their mood, energy and concentration.
 There is not currently a licensed preparation of testosterone available in the UK.

 Women who are likely to benefit from taking HRT are usually given a private prescription for the first three months.
 The majority of women subsequently receive the HRT from their GPs on an NHS prescription.
 Some women continue to have HRT as a private prescription from us.